zachpardee/javascript-hashketball/README.md

 Play around with the debug tools around each `debugger` keyword until you get comfortable with the iteration.
-This should give you a stronger sense of how we iterate through so many levels of a nested hash and what happens on each level. **Use this strategy of placing LOTS of `debugger` keywords when you iterate over things in order to investigate your program and solve this lab.**
+This should give you a stronger sense of how we iterate through so many levels of a nested object and what happens on each level. **Use this strategy of placing LOTS of `debugger` keywords when you iterate over things in order to investigate your program and solve this lab.**